 We were up against a deadline.
 Stakeholders only gave us two months to build the site from scratch.

-There was limited resources: one designer, one developer, one QA, and one outside agency
+There were limited resources: one designer, one developer, one QA, and one outside agency

-How can we leverage the existing TechBeacon traffic and audience to the new Learn initiative?
+How can we leverage the existing TechBeacon traffic and audience for the new Learn initiative?

 I led the design of TechBeacon Learn from the very beginning.
 Since there were limited resources, I was responsible for: